Meta-plasticity and memory in multi-level recurrent feed-forward networks: Abstract

 \section{Abstract}

 Network systems can exhibit memory effects in which the interactions between different pairs of nodes adapt in time, leading to the emergence of preferred connections, patterns, and sub-networks.
 To a first approximation, this memory can be modelled through a ``plastic'' Hebbian or homophily mechanism, in which edges get reinforced proportionally to the amount of information flowing through them.
 However, recent studies on glia-neuron networks have highlighted how memory can evolve due to more complex dynamics, including multi-level network structures and ``meta-plastic'' effects that modulate reinforcement.
 Inspired by those systems, here we develop a simple and general model for the dynamics of an adaptive network with an additional meta-plastic mechanism that varies the rate of Hebbian strengthening of its edge connections.
+The meta-plastic term acts on a second network level in which edges are grouped together, simulating local, longer time-scale effects.
 Specifically, we consider a biased random walk on a cyclic feed-forward network.
 The random walk chooses its steps according to the weights of the network edges.
 The weights evolve through a Hebbian mechanism modulated by a meta-plastic reinforcement, biasing the walker to prefer edges that have been already explored.
-We study the dynamical emergence (memorization) of preferred paths and their retrieval and identify three regimes: one dominated by the Hebbian term, one in which the meta-reinforcement drives memory formation, and a balanced one.
-We show that, in the latter two regimes, meta-reinforcement allows for the retrieval of a previously stored path even after weights have been reset to zero to erase Hebbian memory.
+We study the dynamical emergence (memorisation) of preferred paths and their retrieval and identify three regimes: one dominated by the Hebbian term, one in which the meta-reinforcement drives memory formation, and a balanced one.
+We show that, in the latter two regimes, meta-reinforcement allows the retrieval of a previously stored path even after the weights have been reset to zero to erase Hebbian memory.